nodd-tools/noaa-nmfs-globus-docs/docs/README.md

-# noaa-fisheries-globus
+# noaa-nmfs-globus-docs

 A repository for documentation related to the National Oceanic and Atmospheric Administration National Marine Fisheries (NOAA NMFS) Globus Collections.

+These docs are built with `python mkdocs`.

 # Collections